telerik/xamarin-forms-docs/controls/progressbar/overview.md

 # Overview

 **Telerik ProgressBar for Xamarin** is designed to display progress information to the users during a long-running operation.
 With the ProgressBar you can track the progress of various tasks.
-The control has an indeterminate mode and chunks support.
+The control has an indeterminate mode and segments support.
 In addition you can customize it using the Flexible Styling API.

 ![ProgressBar Overview](images/progressbar-overview.gif)